01 of 04

 04 of 04

-Flight to San Jose International Airport (SJC)
+San Jose International Airport (SJC)

 San Jose International Airport (SJC) is about 60 miles south of San Francisco.
 Major carriers include American, Alaska, United, Southwest, Continental, and TWA.
 On average, San Jose's on-time record is about 10 percentage points higher than SFO.